andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

+The first three floors are dedicated to artists other than Munch, whetting our artistic appetites for more floors to come.

+As we wind through the halls of the museum I'm enthralled by the third floor's *The Shape of Freedom* exhibit.
+Norway's largest exhibition of abstract expressionism, or *art informel* as the Euros call it, tells a story of a world recovering from war.
+These are the kinds of works that I'd have the natural tendency to deride as "throwing paint at a wall" or "something a trained simian could do, and it wouldn't even have to be trained that well."

+But what the Munchmuseet

 Munch
 shape of freedom